ComputrolUSA/ComputrolUSA/README.md

-# If your looking to Commercialize an Open Source project, we can help.

 **Computrol** is a full service systems integrator with expertise in manufacturing automation.
 We can design and implement custom solutions to match your company’s needs.
 Our portfolio of services include:

 - Electrical Engineering and Design